oie-mines-paristech/lca_algebraic/doc/source/api/units.md

 *lca_algebraic* provides an optional support of automatic checks and conversion of **physical units**.
-It can maintain the unit of quantities expressed as algebraic expression of parameters, and ensure [dimensional consistency](https://en.wikipedia.org/wiki/Dimensional_analysis) of your parametric inventory.
+It can maintain the unit of quantities expressed as algebraic expression of parameters, and ensure [dimensional consistency](https://en.wikipedia.org/wiki/Dimensional_analysis) of your inventory.

-For this purpose, lca_algebraic integrates the great library [Pint](https://pint.readthedocs.io/en/stable/)
+For this purpose, *lca_algebraic* integrates the great library [Pint](https://pint.readthedocs.io/en/stable/)

 ## Activation